 Due to this, initially counties requested the bill become a funded pilot program, study duo to better understand the implications of these changes, how to address anticipated barriers, review funding opportunities, and collect data on this population, before statewide adoption of these concepts.
 However, funding for this pilot does not seem likely.

-Alternatively, CCI is proposing amendments to limit the impacts to county departments:
+Alternatively, CCI has worked with the bill proponents on a series of amendments to limit the impacts to county departments: